Physician Career Pivot: Moving Toward, Not Away

 You can want something different for your life.

-A relationship with something or someone can be complete.
+A relationship with a role, a career, or an identity can be complete.

-To be able to contribute to helping more people pause and be present,
+Toward helping more people pause and be present.

 We are all on different paths to different dreams at different times.

-I shifted course with mindfulness and intention because the pull to create and innovate and contribute to making the world a better place in a different way than I was already was strong.
+I shifted course with mindfulness and intention because the pull to create, innovate, and contribute in a different way was strong.

 What will the world miss out on if you don’t do what you were meant to do?